-Following the opinion assignment research in the federal courts literature (Maltzman, Spriggs, and Wahlbeck 2000), judicial scholars have evaluated how opinion assignments operate at the state level.
+Similar to opinion assignment research in the federal courts literature, judicial scholars have evaluated how opinions are assigned at the state level.
 To account for the variation in court administration in all 50 states, McConkie (1976) contacted chief justices, sitting justices, administrative assistants to chief justices in the 1976 term to understand the rules and norms in each of the state courts of last resort, an information gathering method that was followed by subsequent scholars (M.G.
 Hall 1990; Hughes, Wilhelm, and Vining 2015).
 Scholars observe that courts generally assign opinions randomly or in a rotating manner to ensure that justices get to write numerous opinions but update these procedures over time (M.G.
 Hall 1990; Hughes, Wilhelm, and Vining 2015).